Grid data sharing explained

 Data interoperability

 With Intertrust Platform, datasets are brought together and unified for querying, no matter their location or format.
-This allows disparate stakeholders to work together and still understand the data being exchanged.
-Through CleanGrid, an Intertrust Platform-powered toolkit, the potential of grid data sharing has already been proven in major successful use cases.
+This allows disparate stakeholders to work together and still understand and interact with the data being exchanged.
+Through CleanGrid, an Intertrust toolkit, the successful use of grid data sharing has been demonstrated to be viable and cost-effective.

 More efficient infrastructure